Introducing Chronos-1: The First Debugging-Native Language Model

 Explicit import/dataflow/call relationships

-K-hop neighborhood exploration based on task complexity
+K-hop neighborhood exploration with O(k log d) retrieval complexity

 This allows it to reason over entire repos without ballooning inference costs.
+The system reduces debugging time by 40% and iterations by 65%.

 Trained on Real Debugging, Not Just Code